shugiee/Minify/README.md

 npm run start-electron
 ```

-You will then be promted to login to your personal Spotify account (authentication is done server-side, via the provided express server in conjunction with the Spotify API for token generation).
-Note that as a Spotify controller, you must have a currently active device playing Spotify in order to successfull toggle playback within Minify.
+You will then be prompted to login to your personal Spotify account (authentication is done server-side, via the provided express server in conjunction with the Spotify API for token generation).
+Note that as a Spotify controller, you must have a currently active device playing Spotify in order to successfully toggle playback within Minify.

 ## General Information

-This app is intended to be a complement to an official Spotify app, offering the ability to toggle playback, search Spotify, manipulate library via a smaller-sized application than the official Spotify native desktop app.
+This app is intended to be a complement to an official Spotify app, offering the ability to toggle playback, search Spotify, and manipulate user library via a smaller-sized application.

 ## Features